rwilliams04/datavyu/tutorial/datavyu_tutorial.md

 ### Merging Nested Columns

 If you have columns that are originally nested within each other, you can get it back to this format by using the function `merge_by_time`.
-The example below will attempt to merge two data frames by timestamps (even though these aren't really nested data).
+The example below will attempt to merge two data frames by timestamps (even though these data aren't really nested).

 Since these data aren't really nested, you'll get a lot of rows that won't merge.
 But you can still include them if you want.
+This is the default behavior of the function.

 ```{.r .numberLines}
 z1 <- merge_by_time(child_hands, parent_hands)
 ```

 The data `z1` above merges two data frames by column and includes any rows that couldn't be merged.
-If you see `NA` for any rows correspond to `column.1`, this means that timestamps were found for the lower level data but not for the higher level.
-This should not happen if you're data are truly nested. `NA` for `column.2` means that higher level timestamps exist, but no lower level data.
+If you see `NA` for any rows corresponding to `column.1` (the higher level), this means that timestamps were found for the lower level data but not for the higher level.
+This should not happen if you're data are truly nested.
+Fix any errors in your original `.opf` file if this is the case.
+An `NA` for `column.2` means that higher level timestamps exist, but no lower level data.
 This is okay since sometimes no observations exists for some higher level row.

-To merge without all the `NA` values, do the following: I'm also specifying different suffixes besides `.1` and `.2`, and setting the argument `keepall=FALSE`.
+To merge without all the `NA` values, do the following.
+I'm also specifying different suffixes besides `.1` and `.2`, and setting the argument `keepall=FALSE` to remove all `NA`s.

 ```{.r .numberLines}
 z2 <- merge_by_time(child_hands, parent_hands, ids=c(".higher", ".lower"), keepall=FALSE)